HiroshiKERA/calt-codebase/docs/quickstart.md

 - `seed` for reproducibility.
 Make sure you have this argument in your custom problem generators
 - `__call__` for generating an instance.
 The expected output is a pair of input and output

 Define your own class by renaming the class and redefining `__call__`.
+If needed, also define your own PolyStatisticsCalculator for dataset analysis.
+Finally, rewrite `main()` accordingly.

-Rewrite `main()` accordingly.
-If your instance generation requires a sophisticated process, you can add subroutines in the class, and further add files that include subroutines in `src/`.
+If your instance generation requires a sophisticated process, you may add subroutines in the class, and further add some utility files in `src/`.
+Below is an example.

 ```python
 class GroebnerProblemGenerator: